 Health as defined by the World Health Organization (WHO) is defined as the state of complete physical, mental, and social well-being and not merely the absence of disease and infirmity.
 The knowledge of food and nutrition has a direct influence in maintaining good health of an individual.

-Food is a complex mixture of various substances, which help:
+Food is a complex mixture of various substances which help to:

-- To provide sufficient energy & heat for the various activities & body work.
+- Provide sufficient energy and heat for the various activities of the body.

-- In growth, repair & maintenance of body tissues.
+- Helps in the growth, repair and maintenance of bodily tissues.

-Nutrition is the science of foods which deals with the dynamic process in which the food consumed is digested, nutrients are absorbed, distributed to body tissues for utilization & wastes are disposed off the body.
+Nutrition is the science of food which deals with the dynamic process in which the food is consumed and digested and then the nutrients are absorbed and distributed to bodily tissues for utilization while wastes are disposed of by the body.
 Nutrients are the constituents in food that must be supplied to the body in suitable amounts.

-In addition, to acquire a sound health one must include a daily routine of consuming a balanced diet consisting of all the food groups and vital components in appropriate quantities.
+In addition, to acquire optimal health, one must include a daily routine of consuming a balanced diet consisting of all the major food groups and vital components in appropriate quantities.